Brooke Gifford Gallery: Selected exhibitions

 1978 House Alterations was Neil Dawson's first solo dealer gallery show.
 The exhibition presented a series of differing views of small houses.
-The critic Michael Thomas described two of them in his Art New Zealand review, ‘Magnification for instance shows the middle part of a house enlarged to form a circular shape; and in another work entitled Enlargement a tiny wooden house about 1cm in height stands supported only by a thin 'shadow' of wood in front of an enlarged version of the same building.
+The critic Michael Thomas described two of them in his Art New Zealand review, Magnification for instance shows the middle part of a house enlarged to form a circular shape; and in another work entitled Enlargement a tiny wooden house about 1 cm in height stands supported only by a thin 'shadow' of wood in front of an enlarged version of the same building.

 1979 With funding from the Queen Elizabeth II Arts Council the Gallery assembled an ambitious survey exhibition of the sculptor Bill Culbert.
 Bill Culbert: London and New Zealand Works toured to public art museums throughout New Zealand.
 In the same year, with the help of artists John Hurrell and Paul Johns, Billy Apple made alterations to the gallery's small print room in his installation Censure Realised: Brooke Gifford Gallery Christchurch.

 This work was included many years later in De-Building, an exhibition that was showing at the Christchurch Art Gallery during the 2011 earthquake.

 1982 Bill Hammond's first exhibition with the Brooke Gifford Gallery.
 Art writer and critic Hamish Keith recalled seeing the exhibition, "I walked into that show and I was completely blown away ...he just made things out of who we are and where he was.
 An extraordinary artist."

-1985 To mark the tenth year of operation and marking the United Nation's Decade for Women, Gifford curated an exhibition of women artists: Gretchen Albrecht, Claudia Pond-Eyely, Maria Olsen, Philippa Blair, Julia Morison, Sylvia Siddell and Merylyn Tweedie.
+1985 To mark the tenth year of operation and marking the United Nations' Decade for Women, Gifford curated an exhibition of women artists: Gretchen Albrecht, Claudia Pond-Eyely, Maria Olsen, Philippa Blair, Julia Morison, Sylvia Siddell and Merylyn Tweedie.

 Closure

 In 2011 an earthquake damaged much of central Christchurch and although the building in Manchester Street was salvageable, it was in a prohibited zone and could not be accessed.
 Eventually, with the help of her family, Gifford was able to enter the building and remove the art works stored there.
 For a time, again with the help of family members, Gifford continued operating the Gallery via a website and a space in Moorhouse Avenue where the gallery mounted an exhibition 36 years in the Zone.
 Artists included: Laurence Aberhart, Joanna Braithwaite, Shane Cotton, Tony de Lautour, Darryn George, Jason Greig, Bill Hammond, Richard Killeen and Séraphine Pick.
 The gallery finally closed the following year.

-Judith Gifford died on 9 September, 2021.
+Judith Gifford died on 9 September 2021.